 Ethical and social concerns may also influence U.S. and foreign patent offices and courts with regard to patent protection for technology relevant to our business.
 These and other ethical, legal and social concerns may limit market acceptance of our products or reduce the potential markets for products enabled by our sequencing and molecular analysis solutions, including GPS Cancer, either of which could have an adverse effect on our business, financial condition or results of operations.

-Risks Related to Our Systems Infrastructure, NantOS and NantOS Apps Business
+Risks related to our System Infrastructure, NantOS and NantOS apps business

 The market for our Systems Infrastructure, NantOS and NantOS apps is new and unproven and may not grow.